purescript-grain/purescript-grain/Usage.md

 It needs `initialState` and `typeRefOf`.

 `TypeRef` is used as state key of store.
-You can construct `TypeRef` with `fromConstructor` and any constructor function of a your state type.
+You can construct `TypeRef` with `fromConstructor` and any constructor function of a state type.

-Then you can call `useValue` or `useUpdater` with `GProxy` with a your state type.
+Then you can use state hooks with `GProxy` with a state type.

 State of `GlobalGrain` is registered in global store, therefore, the state isn't deleted when component is deleted, and you can get/update state regardless of component layers.